About campaign budgets

 How to decide on a daily budget

-Let's say you normally spend $304 per month on advertising.
-To figure out your daily budget, you'd divide $304 by 30.4 and would get a daily budget of $10.
+Let's say that you normally spend £304 per month on advertising.
+To work out your daily budget, you'd divide £304 by 30.4 and would get a daily budget of £10.

-Using this example, here's how you'd figure out your daily budget:
+Using this example, here's how you'd work out your daily budget:

 You can also create shared budgets, which let you allocate budget across multiple campaigns.